Unemployment Fraud Defense in Princeton, NJ

-During the pandemic, both New York and New Jersey extended unemployment benefits to those who needed them.
+During the pandemic, New York and New Jersey extended unemployment benefits to those needing them.
 Now, both states are investigating those who took advantage of those benefits.
-I previously served as a state and federal prosecutor, and I founded the Law Offices of Peter Katz, with office locations in New York and New Jersey, to defend clients accused of criminal activity.
-If you are being investigated for alleged unemployment fraud, I offer more than 29 years of experience in the criminal court system, and I regularly defend clients accused of white collar crimes.
+The Law Offices of Peter Katz, with office locations in New York and New Jersey, defend clients accused of criminal activity.
+If you are being investigated for alleged unemployment fraud, we offer over 30 years of experience in the criminal court system and regularly defend clients accused of white-collar crimes.

 Unemployment fraud, or unemployment insurance fraud, is when a claimant who would not normally be eligible for unemployment insurance benefits receives unemployment benefits unlawfully.
 Unemployment fraud can take a lot of forms, including: